 The modeled baseline scenario must utilize one of the two eligible sources of inventory data for this methodology: 1) a statistically unbiased sample of inventory plots within the project boundary (project-level inventory), or 2) a statistically unbiased sample of inventory plot data sourced from the USFS FIA program (regional inventory).
 Additional required inputs for the NPV calculation include prices for wood products of grades that the project would produce, associated costs of logging and reforestation, silvicultural treatment costs, and carrying costs, as applicable.
-Project Proponents shall include road building, infrastructure and harvesting costs as appropriate to the terrain and unit size.
-Acceptable sources of economic information for the NPV calculation include price and cost data or studies published by governmental agencies, scientific literature, university cooperative extension services, or Qualified Forestry Professionals with demonstrable forest management knowledge and experience.
-Project Proponents must model growth of forest stands over a 100-year modeling period and may use a constrained optimization program to calculate the maximum NPV for the baseline harvesting schedule while meeting any forest practice legal requirements.
-Wood products must be accounted for in the NPV calculus.
+Project Proponents shall include road building, infrastructure, and harvesting costs as appropriate to the terrain and unit size.

-3 https://americancarbonregistry.org/carbon-accounting/standards-methodologies/improved-forest-man-agement-ifm-methodology-for-non-federal-u-s-forestlands
+&lt;sup>3 https://acrcarbon.org/methodology/improved-forest-management-ifm-on-non-federal-u-s-forestlands/